VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMMON_SENSE_FEATURES.md

 You: "Open Chrome"
 [2 seconds later]
 You: "Open Chrome"
-VATSAL: 🤔 You just opened Chrome.
+BOI: 🤔 You just opened Chrome.
 Did you mean to open a different browser or website?
 ```

 ### 4. **Time Awareness** ⏰